NMyullyari/SystemModeling/Projects/War-modeling/Documents/Generalized-Lanchester-combat-models.md

 ## Model "rigidness"

-The simplest, with Osipov terms only, generalized Lanchester model is:
+The simplest generalized Lanchester model, with Osipov terms only, is:

 $$
 \begin{align}